JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 @.
 In paragraph xxx of its Statement of Case, the Acquiring Authority has asserted that £76m of its own funds have been set aside for the scheme over the next five years.
 However, it does not explain that this covers only site assembly - i.e. leaseholder compensation, decant and rehousing costs, demolition etc. Given that there is no funding for construction of the Scheme, then it cannot be claimed to be viable at the consented tenure mix.

+### The non-viability of the Scheme may result in a failure to conform with the affordable housing requirements of the development plan
 @.
 The Moodys downgrade report confirmed that on average NHHT is delivering 7% social rented housing across schemes in its current pipeline and this is despite NHHT having received record levels of funding (£92m - GLA?).

 @.
 The Objectors submit that in the absence of dedicated government or GLA funding to replace the PFI funding anticipated at the time the AAAP was drafted, the minimum 37.5% social rented housing across the Aylesbury scheme us undeliverable.